 Limited Mobility Need Not Mean Limited Joy

-For a better understanding into the potential connection between mobility loss and depression in the elderly, consider the following scenarios:
+For a better understanding of the potential connection between mobility loss and depression in the elderly, consider the following scenarios:

 A 66-year old woman suffers a bad fall.
 She severely fractures her hip and may require a wheelchair permanently.
 Her spouse provides daily care, helps her to get around and gives her what she needs.
 Most days she lays quietly alone in bed, not wanting to be a bother to anyone.

 Personal mobility loss has the potential to bring on sadness and depression.
-But, diminished mobility does not have to mean a diminished life.
+Howver, diminished mobility does not have to mean a diminished life.

 Renewing Life With Renewed Mobility

-If limited mobility is adversely affecting you, or impacting the ability of a loved one to enjoy life, there is hope.
-Let's re-imagine the scenarios above, but this time with mobility solutions.
+If limited mobility is adversely affecting you or impacting the ability of a loved one to enjoy life, there is hope.
+Let's re-imagine the scenarios above, but this time with the addition of a mobility solution.

-A 78-year old widower sees his doctor Hoveround power chairfor a mobility examination due to the pain he has walking the stairs in his home.
+A 78-year old widower sees his doctor to get a mobility examination due to the pain he has climbing the stairs in his home.
 His doctor prescribes a cane and recommends a seated stair lift.
 With renewed ability to move throughout his home, he decides to host a weekly book club.
-And, every night he sleeps soundly in his upstairs bedroom.
+And every night he sleeps soundly in his upstairs bedroom.